1. Home/

 • Implementation of an end-to-end perspective that considers the entire service chain from provider to end user.

-📜 Basic Compliance Obligations:
+📜 Fundamental Compliance Obligations:

 • Explicit obligation to comply with all relevant legal and regulatory requirements.

-• Integration of specific compliance obligations for particularly relevant areas such as data protection, information security, or financial regulation.
+• Integration of specific compliance obligations for particularly relevant areas such as data protection, information security or financial regulation.

-🔍 Control and Verification Rights:
+🔍 Control and Evidence Rights:

-• Establishment of comprehensive information, inspection, and audit rights for compliance monitoring.
+• Establishment of comprehensive information, inspection and audit rights for compliance monitoring.

-• Integration of certification requirements as objective compliance evidence (e.g., ISO certifications, SOC reports).
+• Integration of certification requirements as objective compliance evidence (e.g. ISO certifications, SOC reports).

-🧪 Regulatory Audits and Authority Access:
+🧪 Regulatory Audits and Supervisory Access:

 • Explicit permission for regulatory audits and inspections by competent supervisory authorities.